USEPA/workshops/lessons/03_analyze_gis_data.md

 ## Exercise 3.2
 We will work with the re-projected `dc_bnd_prj` lets set this up for some further analysis.

 1. Buffer the DC boundary by 1000 meters.
+Save it to dc_bnd_1000
 2. Assign an object that represents only the area 1000 meters outside of DC (hint: gDifference).
-3. Determine the area of both the DC boundary as well as the surrounding 1000 meters.
+3. Determine the area of both the DC boundary as well as just the surrounding 1000 meters.

 ## Working with rasters
 Let's move on to rasters.
-We will be doing mostly work with base R to summarize information stored in raster and use our vector datasets to interact with those rasters.
-And if time, we will show a few functions from `raster`.
+We will be doing mostly work with base R to summarize information stored in rasters and use our vector datasets to interact with those rasters and then we will show a few functions from `raster`.

 We've already seen how to get some of the basic info of a raster.
 To re-hash: